And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I have it in my studio at home.

-What do you think of when you look at it today?
+And what do you think of when you look at it today?

-And I think of you know, like my parents have been dead many years.
+And I think of, you know, like my parents have been dead many years.

 I mean, but I can bring you some of those stories too.

-And but I I don't know.
+And, but I don't know.

 This book is really special.

-No, my they would be shocked.
+No, they would be shocked.

 Did they ever see you?